obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 The Z# `import` keyword pulls in an external module.
 External can mean any .NET assembly or a Z# (compiled) module.

+The symbols of the external module are stored in a separate Symbol Table inside the external module.
+In the File-level symbol table (where the import statements are declared) each external module is added as a 'Module' symbol entry.